tc39/proposal-function-implementation-hiding/README.md

 It's also a very blunt tool, usable only on the realm level, and thus probably only by application developers.
 The directive is targeted at library developers; application developers are better served by the out-of-band solution.

+This proposal has since been expanded to include censorship of mre than just `Function.prototype.toString` results, which makes solutions like this even less feasible.

 ## FAQs

 ### Should this censor the function name and length as well?